So I’ve been accepted… Now what?

-Beginning in March, Penn State sends out notifications to all accepted students regarding the student aid they are receiving.
+Penn State sends out notifications to all accepted students regarding the student aid they are receiving.
 Provided that you have an offer of admission and have submitted your FAFSA, you should receive your notification.
-After March, award notifications are sent out weekly depending on when students complete the FAFSA and are accepted.
+Award notifications are sent out weekly depending on when students complete the FAFSA and are accepted.

 Sign your Stafford Loan Master Promissory Note and apply for additional funding, if necessary

 If you are borrowing money through a Federal Stafford Loan, you will need to sign your Master Promissory Note and complete student loan counseling before your loans disburse.
 If you find you need additional funding, our Financial Aid Office can help you find some alternative loan sources you can explore.
 The important thing to remember as you work through this process is that we’re here to help.
 Make sure you contact us as questions arise.

 Respond to your offer of admission by paying the acceptance fee and general deposit

 This $230 non-refundable fee is your way of telling us you’re coming to Penn State.
 You have until May 1 to pay your acceptance fee, but the sooner you pay the sooner you can get started on the testing and advising process.
 You can pay your acceptance fee online through your MyPennState account or by contacting Admissions.